Core Concepts

 • The org settings modal (Settings → General).

-Switching navigates to the new org's URL and reloads agents, pages, data, conversations, and provider keys.
+Switching navigates to the new org's URL and reloads canvases, agents, pages, data, conversations, and provider keys.

 Security & isolation

 Every Project88 table has Row Level Security enabled.
 Policies enforce that you can only read or write rows whose org_id matches an org you're a member of.
-Writes that modify org-level config (members, billing, provider keys) additionally check that you're an owner or admin.
+Writes that modify org-level config (members, billing, provider keys, canvas permissions) additionally check that you're an owner or admin.

 The org_members table itself uses a security-definer helper to break a recursive RLS dependency (migration 013), but the user-facing policy is still strict: you only see members of orgs you're in.